APHRC-DSE/Magu-HDSS-ALPHA-Data_to_OMOP-ETL-/README.md

 3. Develop ETL (Extract Transform Load) pipeline:
 We used PostgreSQL to write SQL scripts for transforming source codes to OMOP terminologies.
-Penataho can equally be used for ETL
+Pentaho can equally be used for ETL

 4. Data Quality Assurance:
 OHDSI library for quality assurance of the CDM 'DataQualityDashboard' was installed and run against the OMOP database.